Dmitruk89/graphiql-app/README.md

 ## Overview

 GraphiQL is a browser-based user interface for interactively exploring the capabilities of, and executing queries against, a GraphQL API.
-Unlike the SL1 REST API, all requests to the GraphQL API on a given SL1 system use the same URI.

 The application was made as a final task of the Rolling Scope School - [React course](https://rs.school/react/)

 The application is using [Rick and Morthy API](https://rickandmortyapi.com/documentation/) for GraphQL queries.